mdn/translated-content/files/ru/web/api/baseaudiocontext/decodeaudiodata/index.md

 ```
 audioCtx.decodeAudioData(audioData, function(decodedData) {
-  // use the dec​oded data here
+  // use the decoded data here
 });
 ```